One problem with using files on the server is that if you delete it you are not able to get it back.

 i am not sure how someone would access the recycling bin when enabled, though. other than perhaps creating a share to it?

-#4 Updated by sonofmof almost 10 years ago
+#4 Updated by sonofmof about 10 years ago

 if i add the first vfs line, what should i see ?